Silo Internal Linking

 The main reason I love silo so much is that it allows me to create comprehensive pages of content specific to an individual topic.

 This allows me to create an in-depth article specifically to do with the title of the page.
-I’ll then internal link with silo to supporting articles of this on the website.
+I’ll then link internally with silo to supporting articles of this on the website and search engines.

 As the new pages and pieces of content are tailor specific to the title of the page then the user experience is so much better and stacking this silo into a cluster of documents hugely helps your expertise of that given subject.
 In this video, they call this the new semantic web which is basically clustering multiple documents on a given topic.
 Check it out as great video: